Learned Helplessness

 Since he wore a mask, and she couldn’t see his face, she didn’t understand why he threatened to kill her if she told anyone about the rape.
 What was she going to tell anyone about him?
 Nevertheless, she didn’t want to find out if he would return, so she didn’t tell anyone.
 Not even her best friend.

-Suppressing this traumatic nightmare, she was afraid to go to sleep at night.
+Suppressing this traumatic night of rape, she was afraid to go to sleep at night.
 She used to go for a run every morning before she got ready for work, but now she was afraid to go outside while it was still dark.
 When she showered, she got in and out as quickly as possible because she was afraid she wouldn’t hear the door open if “he” returned.

 She no longer parked her car in its usual space given to her by the company where she worked for fear “he” might be lurking behind a car close to her own.
 At work, she viewed her male co-workers differently.
 In her mind, each man she came in contact with was a suspect.
 Fear took over her life.
 She felt out of control, damaged, and worthless.
 It began to show in her work.
 As fear got larger her self-esteem got smaller.
 Her friends and family and coworkers noticed the difference.
 No longer the outgoing young woman she used to be, the life of the party, she hurried home right after work every day.